-You can read more about the NFCC National Review of Community Risk Methodology across UK Fire and Rescue Services here.
+You can read more about the NFCC Community Risk Management Planning Guidance Project here.

-We will work with our partner agencies to improve road safety and will use the County Durham and Darlington Road Safety Strategy 2022/2032 to provide a delivery framework for this, which includes a strong educational focus.
+We will work with our partner agencies to improve road safety and will use the County Durham and Darlington Road Safety Strategy 2020/23 to provide a delivery framework for this, which includes a strong educational focus.
 Our officers deliver a range of educational programmes in schools and manage the delivery of Fire Cadet schemes at stations throughout the Service.

 Arson has for too long been a significant problem in the North East of England and within County Durham and Darlington, ourselves and our partners need to do more.
 Arson remains a priority for us and to help improve the picture for our Service area we will continue to collaborate with our partners, such as the Police, Local Authorities and Academics along with encouraging the wider use of their powers as well as promoting the Firestoppers telephone line (0800 169 5558).
-We will also take an educational approach by working with specific schools and young people through initiatives such as our Phoenix Fire Champions and Developing Resilience courses.
+We will also take an educational approach by working with specific schools through initiatives such as our Phoenix Fire Champions.

-For more detailed information, you can read the full Community Safety and Arson Reduction Strategy here
+For more detailed information, you can read the full Community Safety Strategy here